Prism-Hosting/ocp-csgo-operator/README.md

  - `port`
    - Port on which the service is externally accessible.

+## Labels
-Every resource has the following labels:
+Every resource created due to the operator obtains the following labels:

 ```yaml
 custObjUuid: 2de09f00-0ec9-4d33-993a-8b884173d199
 # UUID of the PrismServer object